CEINMS-RT/ReadTheDocs/docs/source/Compilation [Windows].rst

 -----

 .. important:: Make sure the newest version of CEINMS is installed on your system before proceeding to this section.
-    A guide to installing CEINMS can be found in the :ref:`Installation section <Download ref>`
+    A guide to installing CEINMS can be found in the :ref:`Installation section <Download ref>`.

 .. _CMake ref: